morgannprice/PaperBLAST/README.md

 # Building the Database

-To prepare the input files for buildLitDb.pl, you need to download RefSeq, UniProt, and the open-access part of EuropePMC, and you need to run many queries with the API of EuropePMC.
+To prepare the input files for buildLitDb.pl, you need to download RefSeq, UniProt, the open-access part of EuropePMC, and EcoCyc, and you need to run many queries with the API of EuropePMC.
 The steps are:

 mkdir oa # directory for open access part of EuropePMC